-

 - All packaging entering the Swedish market must be reusable or recyclable;

-- Producers of plastic bottles made primarily from PET must include at least 25% recycled plastic by the end of 2024, unless their volume is above three liters or if they are produced for specific medical use;
+- Producers of plastic bottles made primarily from PET must include at least 25% recycled plastic from the beginning of 2025, unless their volume is above three liters or if they are produced for specific medical use;

 - Producers must report annually to the Swedish Environmental Protection Agency ( Naturvårdsverket), the amount of packaging provided on the Swedish market, including the amount of recycled plastic used in PET bottles.

 Furthermore, according to the Swedish Ordinance on Single-use Products (Sw.
-Förordningen (2021:996) om engångsprodukter), fast food providers and providers of single-use cups, are obliged to offer the possibility to have their products served in a re-usable box/cup and to take effective measures so that their boxes and cups can be reused several times.
+Förordning (2021:996) om engångsprodukter), which partly transposes Directive 2019/904, fast food providers and providers of single-use cups, are obliged to offer the possibility to have their products served in a reusable box/cup and to take effective measures so that their boxes and cups can be reused several times.
+These obligations will also be affected by the PPWR, which introduces stricter requirements from 1 January 2030.

 -